vivekmanavalan/SpringExamples/README.md

-The Major difference between extending CRUDRepository and JPARepository is
+The Major difference between these interfaces that we are extending CRUDRepository and JPARepository is

 * CRUDRepository provides only crud methods
 * JPARepository extends PagingAndSortingRepository and that extends CRUDRepository